Full Sail

 Attending college can be one of the best choices you make.
 It's also one of the biggest investments.

-If you’re an aspiring college student who’s concerned about making smart financial moves (and avoiding unwise ones), you're not alone in wanting to get off on the right foot.
+If you’re an aspiring college student who’s concerned about making smart financial moves, you're not alone in wanting to get off on the right foot.

 College can be an effective tool to help you achieve your dreams, but it’s also a big investment.
-And like any other investment, it should benefit you — not burden you — in the future.
+Like any other investment, it should benefit you — not burden you — in the future.

 So how do you know if you’re planning for college responsibly?
 Create a personal financial plan.
 This takes some time and research, but there are many resources to help you along the way.